BlackyHat/goit-react-hw-04-feedback/README.md

 Educational project.
 Creating by using crate-react-app

-1. Widget feedback component;
+Widget feedback component refactoring by hooks;
-2. Phonebook;